Sm00shed/lbenv/README.md

-# Ladybird Nix development environment
+# Reproducible Nix build environment for the Ladybird browser

 A Nix flake that provides a `nix develop` shell for building the [Ladybird](https://github.com/LadybirdBrowser/ladybird) browser.
 The shell